What Fishing Line to use?

 Pros of Copolymer

 You wonder when you go to the store and see so many different fishing lines and ask, why?
 The copolymer is responsible, as the manufacturing process allows quickly unique signatures of a new line into the market.
 The manufacturers can mimic existing lines and make slight changes so they can say it’s better and different”?
-In general, its lower stretch than monofilament but carries less memory.
+In general, its a lower stretch than monofilament but carries less memory.
 All while maintaining shock strength, improved casting, and knot strengths.
 It’s also more abrasion-proof, all while adding increased stability to the line.

 Cons of Copolymer

 A unique difference between monofilament and copolymer is it doesn’t float very well.
 While it is still nylon-based, the core to monofilament can still heat up and get sunlight damage from the UV rays.
 The big loser is the angler; with all the technology changes to monofilament to create copolymer, it has made the price considerably more expensive.
-You have to decide if the difference is a value to you.
+You have to decide if the difference is of value to you.

 How And Why Anglers Use Copolymer

-There are many specific applications for copolymer that lead Captain Troy Wells of FortLauderdaleFishing.com uses in his day to day operation.
+There are many specific applications for copolymer that lead Captain Troy Wells of FortLauderdaleFishing.com uses in his day-to-day operation.